crossrw/fbd-runtime/README.md

 ----|T |      |            ----|T |      |
     +--+------+                +--+------+
 ```
-Standart timer.
+Standart on-delay timer.
 It can be used as a signal generator with a given period or time counter operation.
 At timer two inputs (D and T) and one output.
 If the input D is a logic 0, the output is always 0.
 If the input signal D logic 1 appears, then the output will be 1 in a time whose value is present at input T. Before to the expiration time T is stored at the output signal 0.
 See table and diagram below:
 <table>
  <tr><td><b>D</b></td><td><b>Сondition</b></td><td><b>Output</b></td><td><b>Inverse output</b></td></tr>
  <tr><td>Logical "0"</td><td>Any</td><td>0</td><td>1</td></tr>